ikramelhattab/DWG-files-with-openLayers/README.md

-# SVG files with openLayers
+# DWG files with openLayers

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.